syncfusion-content/uwp-docs/uwp/DataGrid/Column-Types.md

 ## Custom column support

-SfDataGrid allows you to create your own column by overriding predefined column type or creating a new custom column.
+Data Grid allows you to create your own column by overriding predefined column type or creating a new custom column.

 ### Creating column from existing column

-You can create your own column by overriding the [predefined](#Overriding_existing_cell) column types in SfDataGrid.
+You can create your own column by overriding the [predefined](#Overriding_existing_cell) column types in Data Grid.

 For example, the `GridDateTimeColumn` loads the `DateTime` value by default.
 If you want to display [DateTimeOffset](https://msdn.microsoft.com/en-us/library/system.datetimeoffset.aspx) value, you can create a new column by overriding the `GridDateTimeColumn` class.